bioinformed/glu-genetics/docs/modules/qc/dupcheck.rst

 The ``--checkexp`` option is an optimization that only checks expected duplicates indicated by the ``-e``/``--duplicates`` option.
-It should only be used in specialized situations, since unexpected duplicates will not be detected and the presence of unexpected duplicates can be a sign of serious problem in data quality.
+It should only be used in specialized situations, since unexpected duplicates will not be detected and these can be a sign of serious data quality problem.

 The input can be any GLU input format, though sdat/sbat/PLINK ped formats are optimal.

 Usage::

-  glu qc.dupcheck [options] geontypes
+  glu qc.dupcheck [options] genotypes

 Options: